He has performed and recorded in collaboration with world-reknowned

 of an Ohio Arts Council Individual Artists Fellowship for Composition.

-As an educator, Gould is currently Director of the Department of Music for the Cleveland Music School Settlement, one of the nation's oldest and largest community music schools.
-He is also on the faculty at Cleveland
+As an educator, Gould currently serves as Chair of the Jazz Composition Department at Berklee College of Music.
+He served as Director of the Department of Music for the Cleveland Music School Settlement, one of the nation's oldest and largest community music schools from 2007 to 2012, and was on the faculty at Cleveland

-State University.
+State University from 2003 to 2008.
 He has also conducted numerous workshops, residencies,

 and classes, in addition to private instruction, festival organization,